Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 Dog Leash:

-I have owned many leashes over the years.
+I have owned many dog leashes over the years.
 The best ones are thicker, rope-like material that their little scissor back teeth can’t slice through.
 This happened every time we went camping.
 While we were setting up our tent, we secured the dogs around a nearby tree so they wouldn’t wander off into the woods.
-Literally, before the tent was up, one of the Dachshunds were free as a bird wandering around the campsite.
+Literally, before the tent was up, one of the Dachshunds was free as a bird wandering around the campsite.

 Dog Body Harness:

-Grab a couple of different collars and harnesses for your Dachshund.
-For walks, I highly recommend dog body harnesses for doxies to protect their delicate back.
-Body harnesses are also a good idea for the doxie that loves to pull constantly on a walk or hike.
-When we take our dachshunds hiking, we have one dachshund who does just fine with his regular neck collar, but the other one pulls so hard that he is coughing and hacking throughout the walk.
+When we take our Dachshunds hiking, we have one pup who does just fine with his regular neck collar, but the other one pulls so hard that he is coughing and hacking throughout the walk.

-Post You May Like: Best Harness For Dachshunds
+Post You May Like: Best Harness for Dachshunds

 Puppy Gates: